dotnet/runtime/NewWorkflowDocs/building/building-coreclr.md

 ### Debugging Information for macOS

 When building on macOS, the build process puts native component symbol and debugging information into `.dwarf` files, one for each built binary.
 This is not the native format used by macOS, and debuggers like LLDB can't automatically find them.
-The native format used by macOS is `.dSYM` bundles.
+The format macOS uses is `.dSYM` bundles.
 To generate them and get a better inner-loop developer experience (e.g. have the LLDB debugger automatically find program symbols and display source code lines, etc.), make sure to enable the `DLCR_CMAKE_APPLE_DYSM` flag when calling the build script:

 ```bash
 ./build.sh -subset clr -cmakeargs "-DLCR_CMAKE_APPLE_DYSM=TRUE"